karimmouden/CEH-in-bullet-points/chapters/13-web-applications/test/Session_Hijacking/SessionHijackingConcepts.md

             During the penetration test,
-Marin is using the "MITMF" tool to inject the arbitrary data
+            Marin is using the "MITMF" tool to

+            inject the arbitrary data
                    into an HTTP communication channel
                           between the clients on the internal network and web servers

- in order                to steal the cookies and,
+             in order to
+                    - steal the cookies
-            if possible, establish a remote shell on the victim’s computer.
+                    - establish a remote shell on the victim’s computer.

-He successfully injects XSS JavaScript into the session,
+            He successfully injects XSS JavaScript
+                        into the session,

-and with BeeF he has a control over the user browser.
+            Using "BeeF",  he has a
+                        control over the "user browser".

             Command used with the MITMF tool:

             There is no 0-day vulnerability against the client browser (at least not the one Marin knows about).

 Is it possible to gain the remote shell access to the remote machine without browser/javascript/flash etc. vulnerability?

-      No. Marin needs 0 day in order to escalate to remote shell

       TRUE :
       Yes.
 Marin can try to use social engineering attacks (like “Fake Flash Update”), and try to fool the user into clicking on the malicious payload

-      No. This is impossible to be done over XSS and BeeF

-      Yes.
-There is an exploit in BeeF that always works; afterall Marin has access to the remote browser

 Explanation: